Great Shrubs for Shady Gardens in the Mid-Atlantic Region

 State flower of Connecticut, Kalmia latifolia (Mountain Laurel) is a broadleaf evergreen shrub that gets covered with abundant clusters of bright pale pink flowers, opening from deeper pink buds and lasting for several weeks in late spring and early summer.
 Very showy, the blooms are bell-shaped, white to pink with deep rose spots inside, and give way to brown fruits that persist into winter.
 The quality year-round foliage of oval, leathery, glossy leaves changes from light-green to dark-green to purple throughout the year and is reminiscent of the leaves of rhododendrons.
 Native to Eastern North America, Mountain Laurel is one of the most beautiful native flowering shrubs and is well displayed as an ornamental in many gardens.

 Noted for its green winter stems and yellow spring flowers, Kerria japonica 'Pleniflora' (Japanese Kerria) is a vigorous suckering deciduous shrub of great beauty.
 In spring, it gets covered with bright yellow, pom-pom-like flowers, 2 in. across (5 cm).
 Borne on slender, arching stems, the blossoms resemble small roses.
 The foliage of prominently veined, narrow, light green leaves unfolds in the spring.
 It warms up to yellow in the fall, before falling to the ground, revealing attractive, bright green, winter stems.
 Highly popular, Kerria japonica 'Pleniflora' is a tough, but graceful flowering shrub that is pleasant in every season.

 Beloved for its extraordinarily fragrant winter blooms, Lonicera fragrantissima (Sweetest Honeysuckle) is a bushy deciduous shrub.
 In late winter to early spring, a profusion of highly fragrant, short-tubed, creamy-white flowers line up along each stem, before the leaves emerge.
 The flowers give way to small, red berries which mature in late spring to early summer.
-Bushy, this multi-stemmed flowering shrub enjoys a spreading habit and sports smooth, oval, dark green leaves, which generally remain most of the winter unless the weather gets unusually cold.
+Bushy, this multi-stemmed flowering shrub has a spreading habit and sports smooth, oval, dark green leaves, which generally remain most of the winter unless the weather gets unusually cold.
 The rough-textured, pale tan or gray bark on old stems becomes prominent in winter for additional appeal.